lewhunt/divz/README.md

 ## What Sets It Apart?

-Divz is designed to be responsive and easy to use, acting as a simple wrapper around a list of HTML divs or elements.
+Divz is designed to be responsive and easy to use, acting as a simple wrapper around a list of divs or other HTML elements.
 The demos illustrate how it could work as a carousel, slideshow or gallery component.
 Various modes of navigation are supported: touch for mobile, cursor and trackpad for desktop, plus arrow keys for big-screen devices.

 <br/>